pema99/TerroGUI/README.md

 TerroGUI.Library.Portable supports multiple platforms, such as OSX, iOS, Linux and Android (Although the library itself only supports Linux, OSX and Windows as of now).
 This version of the library only requires .NET Framework 4.0, the default.

+You always have the option to circumvent all this platform mess, by simply copying the source files into your project.
+This is probably the easiest solution.

 # About #
 TerroGUI is a GUI library for XNA and MonoGame, written by Pema99 ([Pema99.net](http://pema99.net)).
 It is free to use in any way, although it would be nice if you informed me before using it.
 Most of the code is documented and easy to follow.
 The library is currently a work in progress, and is not yet finished.
 I plan to add many more features.
 If you find any bugs, report them on this page or send me a mail at me@pema99.net with info.